-There are very few examples of IWP other than mass timber and wood wool/wood fiber cement panels being used in California, and none of these are at a commercial scale.
-Experimental projects utilizing nanocrystal-infused cement and biochar have been implemented.
+There are very few examples of IWPs other than mass timber and wood wool/wood fiber cement panels being used in California and none of these are at a commercial scale.
+Experimental projects utilizing CNC-infused cement and biochar have been implemented and there are limited sales of biochar for agricultural and gardening applications.
 There are no known examples of wood fiber insulation use for State projects and the TimberHP website does not indicate any sales in California.
 Their nearest distributors are in Reno and Las Vegas.
-Research on biochar infused asphalt and cement is underway at the University of Oregon and U.C.
+Research on biochar-infused asphalt and cement is underway at the University of Oregon and U.C.
 Davis.
-Additional research on the use of biochar for stormwater filtration and mine reclamation is being conducted by Caltrans and the California Department of Conservation.139
+Additional research on the use of biochar for stormwater filtration and mine reclamation is being conducted by Caltrans and the California Department of Conservation.141

-$^{^{138}}$ Bill Bergiadis, Founder/CEO, Troy Acoustics, Personal Communications, October 2, 2023.
-Assessment of State Agency Protocols Related to IWP - Draft Report
+Bill Bergiadis, Founder/CEO, Troy Acoustics, Personal Communications, October 2, 2023.
+Assessment of State Agency Protocols Related to Innovative Wood Products - Final Report